VGLoic/metamask-react/README.md

 Here is an abstract on the different statuses:
 - `unavailable`: MetaMask is not available, nothing will be done
-- `initializing`: the provider is currently synchronizing with MetaMask
+- `initializing`: the provider is currently initializing by synchronizing with MetaMask
-- `unabled`: MetaMask is available but not connected to the application
+- `notConnected`: MetaMask is available but not connected to the application
-- `enabled`: MetaMask is connected to the application
+- `connected`: MetaMask is connected to the application
 - `connecting`: the connection of your accounts to the application is ongoing